 Imagine – you’ve got your new shop all stocked up and ready to go, a faint whiff of fresh paint and excitement lingering in the air.
 On opening day, you cut the big red ribbon, all excited… but no one comes.
 No customers, no excitement, nothing.
-That’s what happens to an ecommerce store without SEO.
+That’s what happens to an ecommerce store that’s launched without SEO.
 Nobody comes.
-Don’t be that empty shop; maximise your on-page SEO to get traffic from day one.
-And this isn’t just advice for ecommerce newbies, all ecommerce managers should review their onpage SEO at frequent intervals.
+Don’t be that empty shop: maximize your on-page SEO to get traffic from day one.
+And this isn’t just advice for ecommerce newbies: all ecommerce managers should review their on-page SEO at frequent intervals.

 Keyword research your product categories

 Your SEO success will hinge on choosing the right product categories and optimizing them for longtail keywords and product specifics.
 You’ll want to niche right down in order to compete with the big players.

 - Purely based on keyword data like average searches and keyword difficulty, what store subcategories should you be creating?
 Head these insights.
 This is your users’ language: listen to them.

 - Try to target the niche consumer who knows what they want, rather than overbroad categories like “watches”.
 If you have to go broad at first, make sure you have subcategories too

 - Remember to balance subcategories with usability: don’t overload your menu.

 - Don’t create empty ‘filler’ keyword categories with no products.
 You might get traffic, but your bounce rates will be sky high (and you won’t get any sales).

 A lot of initial searches and queries will end up on your optimized category pages, so use them to entice people further with strong calls to action.